 Several established online resources provide the fire community with ready access to fire science information.
 Select any of the external links below to search for documents related to your fire science needs.
 The Southern Fire Exchange fact sheet series, Fire Science Information, Programs, and Resources, can help you learn more about these resources and tips for using them.

 The Tall Timbers E.V.
 Komarek Fire Ecology Database provides access to bibliographic records in a unique, extensive collection of fire ecology and fire science literature.
 The donation of personal research collections from E.V.
 Komarek and H.L.
 Stoddard, founders of Tall Timbers, was the original impetus for the Tall Timbers Board of Trustees to mandate creation of a computerized bibliographic database.
-Since its inception in 1987, the database has been continually expanded under direction of the Tall Timbers librarian.
+Since its inception in 1987, the database was updated regularly until updates ended around 2016.
 Although international in scope, the database emphasizes the southeastern United States, the USA, and North America.
 Historical and current works are included.

 A searchable synthesis of fire behavior, fire effects, fire and people, prescribed fire, smoke management, wildfire, and fire ecology.